 - Report completed community service hours using the CSN Promise Scholarship Community Service Form.

 Take a Placement Test or submit ACT or SAT Test Scores

-- To schedule an appointment, to access study materials, or to submit your ACT or SAT Scores visit the Testing Center.
+- To learn more about CSN Placement Testing, or to submit your ACT or SAT Scores visit the Testing Center.

 Meet with your Assigned Mentor

 You are required to meet with an assigned mentor at least one time no later than June 1.